brixen/brixen.io/_posts/2012-12-11-a-ruby-design-process.markdown

 The express intent of all Council members is to implement a _unified_ definition of Ruby.
 If the feature is going to be Ruby, it is going to be implemented by all members.
-It presents no burden to require that the implementation preceed the discussion.
+It presents no burden to require that the implementation precede the discussion.
 If, after implementation, the feature fails to meet the needs that motivated it, everyone can be satisfied that the best possible evaluation was given.
 If unforeseen implementation issues are discovered, the feature can be revised and resubmitted.